Parallel work with durable fan-in

 };

-}from resonate import Context
+}from __future__ import annotations

 from channels import send_email, send_push, send_slack, send_sms

-def notify_all(ctx: Context, event: dict, simulate_crash: bool):
+async def notify_all(ctx: Context, event: dict, simulate_crash: bool):

-# Fan-out: ctx.rfi(...) returns a handle without blocking.
+# Fan-out: ctx.run(...) returns a handle immediately, so all four

-# checkpointed and do NOT re-send.
+# others stay checkpointed and do NOT re-send.

-email = yield email_p
+email = await f_email

-sms = yield sms_p
+sms = await f_sms

-slack = yield slack_p
+slack = await f_slack

-push = yield push_p
+push = await f_push

 results = [email, sms, slack, push]